 Grand Chenier is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Grand Chenier are slightly less educated than the national average of 21.84% for the average city or town: 14.54% of adults in Grand Chenier have a bachelor's degree or advanced degree
+The percentage of adults in Grand Chenier with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.54% of adults in Grand Chenier have a bachelor's degree or advanced degree.

 The per capita income in Grand Chenier in 2022 was $46,591, which is wealthy relative to Louisiana and the nation.
 This equates to an annual income of $186,364 for a family of four.
 However, Grand Chenier contains both very wealthy and poor people as well.